Skip to content

 Section titled “Demo Projects HQ: route, page, and action handoff”

 Use this bridge when you want one clear route-to-server map.
-The aim is to make the handoff explicit: Routing Manager selects the route, Pages Manager exposes the real layout and content files behind that route, the layout renders the content page through dmx-view, and the page then calls the real Server Connect actions that read or write data.
+In Demo Projects HQ there are two important handoffs.
+First, Routing Manager selects the route, Pages Manager exposes the real layout and content files behind that route, and the main layout route runs api/auth/current_user before EJS renders so shared partials can read current_user from locals.
+Second, once the page is in the browser, the content page can call additional Server Connect actions through dmx-serverconnect components or dmx-serverconnect-form.

 Start with the frontend surfaces, then continue into the validated Demo Projects HQ page-to-action walkthroughs.